 Though our love endured, it was not all roses and sweet nothings.

-The childlike scribble of the I love you that my son wrote in his hand-made Valentine’s day card never fails to bring tears.
+The childlike scribble of the I love you that my son wrote in his handmade Valentine’s day card never fails to bring tears.
 Tears of joy, of course.
-Reading through the same journal entry of February 14, 1979, Butch and I wove dreams of our first born son who we called Jose Luis back then.
-(Jose because both our fathers are Jose’s and Luis for Butch’s real name.)
-Many years later, the dream of our Jose Luis materialized whom we nicknamed Luijoe, for short.
+Reading through the same journal entry of February 14, 1979, Butch and I wove dreams of our first-born son who we called Jose Luis back then.
+(Jose, because both our fathers are Jose’s and Luis for Butch’s actual name.)
+Many years later, the dream of our Jose Luis materialized, whom we nicknamed Luijoe, for short.
 The reality lasted for six glorious years.
 I caress the crayon drawn heart in this card to remind myself that death may have taken our son away but his love and memories remain alive and pure in our hearts.

 Love is patient.
 Love is kind.
 Love isn’t jealous.
 It doesn’t sing its own praises.
 It isn’t arrogant.
 It isn’t rude.
 It doesn’t think about itself.
 It isn’t irritable.
 It doesn’t keep track of wrongs.
 It isn’t happy when injustice is done, but it is happy with the truth.
 Love never stops being patient, never stops believing, never stops hoping, never gives up.

 Love never comes to an end